 •Local definitions are created within global definitions, that is, by adding descendant or sibling definitions to a global definition.

-To reuse a global definition, do one of the following:
+To reference a global definition from within another definition, do one of the following:

 •In Design View, drag the global definition from the Overview entry helper onto the definition where it is to be used.

 •In Design View, right-click the definition for which you want to reference a global definition and select Edit Reference.
 (Alternatively, with the definition selected in Design View, go to its Details entry helper and click the Additional Dialog button of the Reference field.)
 In the Edit Reference dialog that appears (screenshot below), select the global reference you want to reference.
 Another way to access the Edit Reference dialog is to select the referencing definition, go to its Reference field in the Details entry helper, and click the fields Additional Dialog button of the select the global definition you want to reuse (see the description of the Details entry helper for details).

 |Note:||A definition can (i) reference a global definition and not contain any local definition or local constraint, or (ii) both reference a global definition as well as contain local definitions/constraints (from draft-2019-09 onwards).
 In the latter case, the reference is known as an extended reference.
 In the Edit Reference dialog, you can create a reference to a global definition as an extended reference by checking the dialog's Extended reference check box.
 A global definition which is created as an extended reference is always displayed as the last item in the list of the referencing component's definitions.
 If a value exists for the referencing component's description keyword, then this value is displayed below the referencing component.|